Ian Garrow: Second World War

 Following the surrender of the Highland 51st Division at Saint-Valéry-en-Caux on the Normandy coast on 12 June 1940, Garrow, then a lieutenant, managed to avoid being taken prisoner.
 On hearing that France had surrendered, Garrow and other British personnel tried unsuccessfully to escape to the Channel Islands.
 In August, after walking to Marseilles, Garrow turned himself in to the Vichy French regime and was officially interned, although able to move freely around the city.

 In October 1940, Garrow began working with other British interned or living in Marseilles such as Donald Caskie and Nancy Wake and French resisters such as Louis Nouveau and George Rodocanachi, to organise the escape to Britain of Allied internees and soldiers and airmen stranded in France.
 Taking advantage of the limited freedom of movement initially accorded him by the Vichy government, Garrow organized the escape system, recruited dozens, and later hundreds, of volunteer workers for the escape line, and found funds for the expenses of housing, transporting, and documenting the Allied soldiers and airmen.

 In June 1941, Garrow and the other founders were joined by Albert Guérisse, whose nom de guerre of "Pat O'Leary" became the name of the escape and evasion line.
 The Pat Line helped more than 600 soldiers and airmen to escape occupied France.
 The Pat line also helped some civilians escape France.
 Most of the escapees crossed the Pyrenees into neutral Spain on foot led by guides hired by the Pat Line.

 One of Garrow's co-workers was Harold Cole who escorted airmen from northern France to Marseille.
-Initially favorable to Cole, Garrow became aware that Cole was a double agent working for the Germans and made plans to assassinate him.
+Initially favourable to Cole, Garrow became aware that Cole was a double agent working for the Germans and made plans to assassinate him.
 Before he could carry out the assassination he was arrested by Vichy police in October 1941 and later interned at Mauzac (Dordogne).
 His role as head of the escape line was taken over by Guérisse.

 Garrow's good friend, Nancy Wake, and Guérisse led the attempt to free Garrow from prison.
 They had a tailor make a guard's uniform.
 Wake bribed a guard to turn a blind eye and Garrow, clad in the uniform, walked out of the Mauzac prison in December 1942.
 He was sheltered by Marie Dissard (code name Françoise) in Toulouse, before being guided across the Pyrenees to the British Consulate in Barcelona.
 Garrow returned to England at the beginning of February 1943, and as a war-substantive captain, was awarded the Distinguished Service Order (DSO) on 4 May.